utopia-foss/dantro/doc/data_io/transform.rst

 .. note::

-    When the DAG is built, all references are brought into the most explicit format: :py:class:`~dantro.dag.DAGReference`s.
+    When the DAG is built, all references are brought into the most explicit format: :py:class:`~dantro._dag_utils.DAGReference` s.
     Thus, internally, the transformation framework works *only* with hash references.

 The **best way** to refer to other transformations is **by tag**: there is no ambiguity, it is easy to define, and it allows to easily built a DAG tree structure.